xarial/xcad/docs/changelog/index.md

 * &#x26A0; ResourceHelper::FromBytes replaced with BaseImage class
 * &#x26A0; CustomItemsAttribute is renamed to ComboBoxAttribute
 * &#x26A0; IXAssembly::Components is moved to IXAssemblyConfiguration::Components
+* &#x26A0; SelectionBoxOptionsAttribute::SelectionColor changed from KnownColor to StandardSelectionColor_e

 ## 0.6.10 - December 7, 2020